Fort of Bangalore

 Experience

-The Lord, who bestowed Chikkadeva Raya Wodeyar all quality to re-establish a righteous rule is sure to give all quality to the devotee when the intentions of prayer are for righteous cause.
+The Lord, who bestowed Chikkadeva Raya Wodeyar all qualities to re-establish a righteous rule is sure to give all qualities to the devotee when the intentions of prayer are for a righteous cause.